 Where: All 10 branches

 Details: It’s easy to earn points for prizes — read a book, graphic novel, magazine or listen to an audiobook and log the number of minutes you spend reading.
-Every 200 minutes logged earns you a prize, with kids able to earn up to three prizes.
-Kids can win prizes for each level of reading fun completed, plus be entered to win tickets to the Cincinnati Zoo, Riverbend, the Aronoff or Cincinnati Nature Center.
+Every 200 minutes logged earns you a prize, and entry into Grand Prize drawings.
+Kids can win prizes for each level of reading fun completed, plus be entered to win tickets to the Cincinnati Zoo, Riverbend, Cincinnati Museum Center, Cincinnati Nature Center or Kings Island.
 E-books, magazines and required school reading count, too!
-For more information and to get started, go to clermontlibrary.org, or visit a branch and talk to a librarian.
+For more information and to get started, click here, or visit a branch and talk to a librarian.

 Where: Each of KCPL’s three locations: Covington, Erlanger and William E. Durr

-Details: The Summer Reading Club’s theme is “Grow Together,” and there are fun (and free!) kick-off events for kids and teens at each of KCPL’s 3 branches on June 2nd and 1st, respectively.
+Details: The Summer Reading Club’s theme is “A Universe of Stories,” and there are fun (and free!) kick-off events for kids and teens at each of KCPL’s 3 branches on June 1.

 When: June 1 – July 31